Protecting Yourself In A Digital World

 - Change your passwords often

-- Consider the use a “Password Safe” program such as KeyPass or LastPass to keep your passwords safe and available.
+- Consider the use a “Password Safe” program such as LastPass, Bitwarden, or KeePass to keep your passwords safe and available.

 - Make sure your software is up to date – many viruses take advantage of bugs in software.
 Updating frequently will protect your computer